librautoo/WarCraft3Map/README.md

 ### RPG Version
-- ✅ SuperHero is easy to be killed and after their death you will be gifted!
+- ✅ SuperHeroes are gifted!
 (Recommended for PVE)